growler/gophercon-russia-2018-talk/README.md

 # TODO

-- add a link to video
+- add link to the video (as soon as available)
 - add transcription (at least in Russian)